LukasCZ/GSTouchesShowingWindow/README.md

 ## GSTouchesShowingWindow

 A simple tool that automatically shows all touches inside your app as they are happening, using a circular image indicator.
-It's useful for creating iOS 8 App Previews, or any kind of app videos where you need to demonstrate some rich user interaction that might be hard to explain otherwise.
+It's useful for creating iOS 8 **App Previews**, or any kind of **app videos** where you need to demonstrate some rich user interaction that might be hard to explain otherwise.

 ### Example